Alex Norton: Career

 Norton has also won two awards for writing.
 "Extras", an episode of First Sight for Channel 4 and Waiting for Elvis for STV.
 He also has an interest in directing.
 He directed the first production of Tony Roper's The Steamie, as well as directing Glasgow's King's Theatre's pantomimes for a five-year period.

 From August to September 2012, he played the role of Gerard Findlay in Waterloo Road, a hot-headed, villainous headteacher from rival school Havelock High School.

 Since 2013, Norton has played Eric in the sitcom Two Doors Down.

-In March 2014, he played Cameron Watts in the "Dead Water" episodes of the BBC One crime drama series Shetland.
+In March 2014, he played Cameron Watt in the "Dead Water" episodes of the BBC One crime drama series Shetland.

 In 2014, Norton appeared in the documentary I Belong To Glasgow, a BBC Scotland production in which he guest starred alongside Karen Dunbar.

 Personal life

 In the 1970s he met his wife, Sally Kinghorn.
 They met on the set of a BBC Schools series.
 The couple have three sons, Jamie, Rory and Jock.

 In 2014, at the time of the Scottish independence referendum, Norton endorsed a "No" vote in opposition to independence.
 He has, however, confirmed his support for Scottish independence since the referendum.